What’s IT managed service?

 - On-site visits

-Scour their websites and online presence.
-See whether the website is done in a professional manner.
+Scrutinize their websites and online presence.
+Does it look good?
 See whether there is any content generated by the company – and if it is knowledgeable and up to date.
 Check their social media.

 If all seems legit, contact them via email and ask for an introductory video call.
 The call is important to get a feel for the guys on the other end, get more info about the company and ask for referrals.
-Then contact the referrals and see what they say.
+Contact the referrals and and them the questions you need answered.